Binge Drinking and Alcoholism

 People with mental health disorders, which may be unrecognised and undiagnosed, may use alcohol to self-medicate unaware that medical treatment for their underlying symptoms is available and is safer and probably more effective.

-- Anti-Social Personality Disorder (ASPD) carries a risk factor towards alcohol dependency of 21 times higher than the average person.
+- Anti-Social Personality Disorder (ASPD) carries a risk factor for alcohol dependency 21 times higher than the average person.

 - Depression doubles the risk from normal.